saltcute/koice.js/README.md

 client.connectWebSocket("8403799012661514");
 ```

-Start streaming with path to a file or a `stream.readable`;
+Start streaming with path to a file or a `stream.Readable`;

 ```typescript
 import * as fs from 'fs';